mrppdex/vehicle_detection_svm/README.md

 ![heatmap before][heat_pre]

 To filter out some of the noise I use thresholding.
-Also I remove all bounding boxes with areas smaller than a threshold and ignoring the false positives.
+Also I remove all bounding boxes with areas smaller than a threshold and ignore the false positives.

 Now the Heat Map look more like that: